Jennifer Griffin

-Jennifer Griffin is an American journalist who works as national security correspondent at the Pentagon for Fox News.
+Jennifer Griffin is an American journalist who works as Chief national security correspondent at the Pentagon for Fox News.
 She joined Fox News in October 1999 as a Jerusalem-based correspondent.
 Prior to the posting, she reported for three years from Moscow for Fox News.

 Since 2007, Griffin has reported daily from the Pentagon where she questions senior military leaders, travels to war zones with the Joint Chiefs and Secretaries of Defense, and reports on all aspects of the military.
-Griffin coauthored This Burning Land:

-Lessons from the Front Lines of the Transformed Israeli-Palestinian Conflict with her husband.
+Griffin coauthored This Burning Land: Lessons from the Front Lines of the Transformed Israeli-Palestinian Conflict with her husband.

 Career

-Before working at the Pentagon, Griffin was based in Jerusalem, Israel and provided coverage of the Second Palestinian Intifada, suicide bombings, military incursions and failed peace deals.
-In 2000, she provided on-site coverage of Israel’s withdrawal from Lebanon, its withdrawal from the Gaza strip in 2005 and Yasser Arafat’s funeral.
-In 2009, Griffin conducted a rare interview with former Prime Minister of Israel Ariel Sharon before he lapsed into a coma.
+Before working at the Pentagon, Griffin was based in Jerusalem, and provided coverage of the Second Palestinian Intifada, suicide bombings, military incursions and failed peace deals.
+In 2000, she provided on-site coverage of Israel's withdrawal from Lebanon, its withdrawal from the Gaza strip in 2005 and Yasser Arafat's funeral.
+In 2006, Griffin conducted a rare interview with former Prime Minister of Israel Ariel Sharon before he lapsed into a coma.

 In 2004, Griffin was among the first reporters to arrive in the wake of the South-East Asia tsunami tragedy, reporting from Phuket and Khao Lak, Thailand.

 After college, Griffin reported for The Sowetan newspaper in Johannesburg, South Africa, where she covered Nelson Mandela's prison release and South Africa's transition from apartheid.

 In October 2019, Griffin fact-checked President Donald Trump after he claimed the U.S. never gave a commitment to the Kurds.
 In response, Griffin tweeted “Not true.
 According to a former top senior military adviser to President Trump, ‘We told them over and over ‘We are your friends.
 We will never leave you."

-In September 2020, Griffin, citing anonymous sources, confirmed key details of an article in The Atlantic that reported President Trump had characterized veterans and fallen American soldiers as "losers" and "suckers."
+In September 2020, Griffin, citing anonymous sources, confirmed some key details of an article in The Atlantic but was unable to confirm the part of that story that reported President Trump had characterized veterans and fallen American soldiers as "losers" and "suckers."
 The report had been previously confirmed by the Associated Press and The Washington Post.
 Trump and several aides who said they were present at the time denied the report, with the president and others calling for Griffin to resign.
 Numerous reporters, including some from Fox News, defended Griffin's integrity and reporting.
 She stood by her report, characterizing her sources as "unimpeachable."